A Dynamic Programming Framework for Optimal Planning of Redundant Robots Along Prescribed Paths With Kineto-Dynamic Constraints: Experimental results

-The first aspect that we may notice, by looking at Table \ref{tab:straight_line_statistics}, is that the optimal cost consistently is in a neighborhood of $0.6$ s, with a variability of a few milliseconds.
+With reference to Table \ref{tab:straight_line_statistics}, we note that the optimal cost consistently is in a neighborhood of $0.6$ s, with a variability of a few milliseconds.
 By increasing the number of waypoints only (see plans 4-6), the cost may increase or decrease.
-We should remark that more waypoints correspond to more constraints along the path and less freedom in deviating from the true straight line.
+We should remark that more waypoints correspond to a larger number of constraints in the task and less freedom in deviating from the true straight line.
 On the other hand, more waypoints allow to reduce the error related to the linear approximation that we make at each step by using a simple Euler integration scheme.
+Regardless of the number of waypoints selected by the user, we note that, since \eqref{joint_position_sample} is a positional IK scheme, the task space path output by the planner does not differ from the input one.
+Unlike other planning techniques, task deviations due to, e.g.\ integration of velocity or acceleration equations, are not possible.
 As expected, with a fixed number of waypoints, the cost decreases for finer resolutions of the redundancy parameter and the pseudo-velocity (see plans 1-4), although the improvement due to the latter, in our experiments, is negligible (see plans 2 and 3).

 The actuation limits of the Panda robot (see Table \ref{tab:panda_joint_limits}), in our experiments, are always such that constraints in \eqref{totpr_velocity_constraint}-\eqref{totpr_acceleration_constraint} activate before constraints in \eqref{totpr_jerk_constraint}-\eqref{totpr_torque_rate_constraint}.
 This is also due to the fact that planning is performed by considering zero load at the end-effector, while jerk limits are very large.
-The resolution-optimal joint-space solution for plan 6 is reported in Fig.\ \ref{fig:straight_line_planned_position}, its kinematic derivatives in Fig.\ \ref{fig:straight_line_planned_kinematics}, torques and their derivatives in Fig.\ \ref{fig:straight_line_planned_dynamics}.
+The resolution-optimal joint space solution for plan 6 is reported in Fig.\ \ref{fig:straight_line_planned_position}, its kinematic derivatives in Fig.\ \ref{fig:straight_line_planned_kinematics}, torques and their derivatives in Fig.\ \ref{fig:straight_line_planned_dynamics}.
 The computation time needed to find such a solution is 219 minutes on a 64-bit Ubuntu 18.04 LTS OS running on an Intel\textsuperscript{\textregistered} Core\textsuperscript{TM} i7-2600 CPU @ 3.40GHz $\times 8$.
-This is the longer computation time among the plans in Table \ref{tab:straight_line_statistics}.
 The TOTP-R algorithm in Fig.\ \ref{alg:totpr_dp_algo} has been implemented in C++ over ROS\footnote{https://www.ros.org/} and MoveIt!\footnote{https://moveit.ros.org/}.
 No multi-core execution model has been used in the experiments.